Dabu County

-Famous natives
+Dabu County has a long history of human settlement.
+The county was established in 413 in the Eastern Jin Dynasty.
+During the Qin and Han Dynasties, Dabu was under the administration of Jieyang County.

+Notable people

+Dabu County is the ancestral home of many notable overseas Chinese, including the founding heads of state of Guyana and Singapore.

-This is the ancestral hometown of 1st Guyana President Arthur Chung even though the Indians are the majority of Guyana.
+The first President of Guyana Arthur Chung traces his ancestry to Dabu.
+His appointment was particularly significant as Indians form majority ethnic group in Guyana.

 70% of Singapore's 300,000-strong Hakka community are descended from emigrants from Dabu County, including the great-grandfather of Singapore's founding father and first Prime Minister Lee Kuan Yew.

 Ethno-linguistic make-up

 Dabu is noted for its large Hakka population.

 Administrative divisions

 Dabu County has jurisdiction over the following towns: